jcanseco/.dotfiles.old/README.md

 # Set-up

-The following set-up instructions assume that you are working on a machine with Ubuntu 16.04 (Xenial).
+The following set-up instructions assume that you are working on a machine with Ubuntu 16.04.
 If you're using a different distro, use this as a guideline only, and search up the instructions relevant to your distro at each step.

 ## Install the Main Tools